TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 In short $f(\mathbf{x}) = \mathbf{a}^T\mathbf{x} + b$, for some vector $\mathbf{a}$ in $\R^n$ and some number $b$ in $\R$.

 This is the common notion of linearity in calculus.
-To be linear in the linear algebra sense the constant term must be zero.
+To be linear in the linear algebra sense the constant term $b$ must be zero.

 After that come the *quadratic functions*